-As we are about to celebrate Diwali, lets celebrate the marginalized around us to bring light in to their lives. .
+As we are about to celebrate Pongal/ Sankranthi festivals in South India, lets celebrate the marginalized people around us by bringing light in to their lives. .
 Join in to extend a helping hand to uplift the poor.
 You've reached an organization which is trying to do just that.
 Don't just support any organization but the one that stands out from others.

 Objective: Extending shelter (institutional care) as a last resort to children in need of care and protection and to assist them to pursue education (formal or non-formal) and life skills to become responsible and successful citizens to the world.